siddharthm/PyBGremover/README.md

 Python Background Removal Tool
 ===========

-PyBGremover is a python tool that helps you remove background from images which have near mono colour wall like background.
+PyBGremover is a python tool that helps you remove background from images which have near same colour e.g a wall like background.
-It has been created for eliminating background from a specific data set of 40,000+ images and thus may not work for all images.
+This project was created for eliminating background from a specific data set of 40,000+ images and thus may not work on all images.

 ## The project has two independent apps: